London, England

 • Bedrooms include bed, desk, chair, wardrobe, and light for each student.

-• There’s comfortable space to cook, eat, socialize, and study either in your flat or in convenient common areas.
+• Comfortable space to cook, eat, socialize, and study either in your flat or in convenient common areas.

-• Meals: Students cook or purchase their own meals.
-Flats include shared kitchens.
+• Meals: There is no meal plan.
+Students cook or purchase their own meals.
+Some flats have private kitchens, others include shared kitchens.
 Most are fully equipped; if not, kitchenware is easy to purchase nearby.
 Flatmates say cooking and eating together is a fun, social part of their day.

 Dates and Fees